 The NW 800 comes with some nice extras – like a sturdy shock mount, a windscreen, and an XLR to 1/8 inch cable, so you can plug the microphone into a computer adapter without needing to invest in an audio interface.

-This microphone is a great option if you’re buying your first microphone or if you want to start doing podcasts or youtube videos with a low upfront investment.
+This microphone is a great option if you’re buying your first microphone or if you want to start doing podcasts or Youtube videos with a low upfront investment.
 The frequency response fits the spoken voice very nicely without any real loss in sound quality.
 The tight mesh and low self-noise also guarantees a clear, clean sound signal.

 5 More Great Cheap Condenser Mics Worth a Look

-- MXL V67G Large Capsule Condenser Microphone
+- MXL V67G Large Capsule Condenser Microphone.
+Slick-looking large diaphragm condenser for pure and warm vocal reproduction.

 Even if you’re on the tightest of budgets, starting down the path of sound recording or putting together a well-stocked, versatile microphone locker isn’t out of reach.
 Whether you want an affordable condenser microphone to get started with podcasts and online videos or if you’re looking to have a microphone for anything that walks through your studio door, there are affordable options.